 The Veheragala Artefacts; (clockwise from top left) a gilt bronze headdress, lion-head door knocker, and a pair of Bodhisatva sandals, from the 9th century Polonnaruwa Kingdom in Sri Lanka.

 Shot on assignment for Serendib magazine.
-My story on kiteboarding in Kalpitiya, Wind Riders, appears in the September 2017 issue.
+My photo story on kitesurfing, Wind Riders, ran in the September 2017 issue.